FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 9. Confidence & Data Quality Notes

 The data on maple furanone is well-established, with comprehensive sensory and regulatory information available.
 Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
+No significant data gaps are identified, ensuring high confidence in its use and safety.

 Citation hooks: FlavScents